-The Company utilized one contract manufacture for the manufacture and supply of the Pure EP system for the years ended December 31, 2021 and 2020.
+The Company utilized one contract manufacture for the manufacture and supply of the PURE EP system for the year ended December 31, 2022 and 2021.

-Cost of Goods Sold
+Cost of Revenue

-Cost of goods sold consists primarily of the delivered cost of our medical device(s) sold.
+Cost of revenue consists primarily of the delivered cost of our medical device(s) sold or the leased under a sales-type lease.